Lemons are used to flavor both sweet and savory dishes. They are too tart to be eaten alone.

 Lemons are very rich in vitamin C and also provide potassium and folic acid.

-Kitchen tip.
 The ascorbic acid in lemons can be used to prevent the discoloring of the flesh of fruits and vegetables that oxidize when exposed to the air.
-Rub the cut surfaces of low acid fruits and vegetables—such as bananas, peaches and avocadoes—with lemon juice to delay oxidation and darkening.
+Rub the cut surfaces of low-acid fruits and vegetables—such as bananas, peaches, and avocadoes—with lemon juice to delay oxidation and darkening.

-Lemons facts and trivia.
 Lemons are native to modern northwest India and Pakistan where they have been in cultivation for more than 2,500 years.
-Arab traders carried lemons form Asia to eastern Africa and the Middle East between 100 and 700 AD.
+Arab traders carried lemons from Asia to eastern Africa and the Middle East between 100 and 700 AD.
 The Arabs introduced the lemon into Spain in the eleventh century.
 Crusaders returning from Palestine in the twelfth century spread the lemon across the rest of Europe.

 The lemon came into culinary use in Europe in the fifteenth century, and Christopher Columbus brought lemon seeds to the New World in 1493.

 The lemon is a close relative of the lime.
-The names of both fruit came from the Arabic word līmach which means “citrus fruit”.
+The names of both fruits came from the Arabic word līmach which means “citrus fruit”.

 The botanical name for the lemon is Citrus limon.

 - Tomato Grower’s Answer Book